traizooo/Dependency-Bot/PLAN.md

 * Provide visualizations or summary statistics to help users understand the dependency health of their projects.

 ## _**These are the key components of the Dependency Update Bot.**_

-if error: `npm cache clean --force` and run script again